eternagame/EternaJS/README.md

 * When running locally, run your local web server at http://localhost:63342 or http://localhost:63343 - the eterna server currently allows CORS requests from these two localhost addresses.
 * Create a .env file:
     - `$ cp .env.example .env` and fill in the values
-* Compile:
+* Compile and Serve:
-    - `$ npm run typecheck && npm run build:dev` or
-    - `$ npm run typecheck && npm run build:prod`
+    - `$ npm start`

-* Run:
-    - Serve up dist/dev or dist/prod
+Before committing (and on encountering issues), make sure to run `npm run typecheck` (to validate the TypeScript) and `npm run test` (to run our unit tests, currently just for the folding engines) to make sure no issues were introduced (in the future, we'll also set up CI).